awakalegajanan/ContactManagement/README.md

 To run the project follow below steps,
 1. Unzip and extract the folder
-2. Browse to dbcontactsScript.sql file
+2. Browse to dbcontactsScript.sql file located at root folder
 3. execute the script to SQL database
 4. Launch the solution *.sln
 5. Make sure we have selected two projects as startup projects